jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   object, or an entity (organization) object; if the array is too large, the server MAY truncate it, per [@!RFC9083, section 9]

-Here is an elided example for an entity (organization) object with an X.509 resource certificate -- a CA certificate that a registry issues to an organization for its allocated IP addresses and/or autonomous system numbers, authorizing the organization CA to issue end-entity certificates:
+Here is an elided example for an entity (organization) object with an X.509 resource certificate -- specifically, a CA certificate that a registry issues to an organization for its allocated IP addresses and/or autonomous system numbers, authorizing the organization CA to issue end-entity certificates:

 ```
 {